Raise your hand if you love ice cream as much as I do!

 Frozen Yogurt Cone: 185 Calories, 0g Fat, 43g Carbs, 34g Sugar, 4g Protein

 *Based on nutritional information available through ikeafoodfacts.ca

-McDonald’s vanilla cones are fantastic, but you’re lucky to find an ice cream machine that isn’t broken.
+McDonald’s ice cream cones are fantastic, but you’re lucky to find an ice cream machine that isn’t broken.
 This happens so often (don’t worry, it’s not just you) that there is actually a hilarious, and extremely useful, website that maps out where all the broken machines are.

-In terms of nutrition, McDonald’s falls right in the middle of all the options.
-For just 200 calories, a soft-serve cone from McDonald’s is a great option for a quick dessert on the go.
+In terms of nutrition, McDonald’s ice cream cone falls right in the middle of all the options.
+For just 200 calories, a vanilla soft-serve cone from McDonald’s is a great option for a quick dessert on the go.

-Okay, I’ve never had a vanilla cone from Sonic, but that photo makes it look like a very sorry cone.
+I’ve personally never had a Sonic ice cream cone, but that photo makes it look like a very sorry cone.
 However, this makes it a perfect time to address something: